Neighborhood Honors Deputy Who Died From COVID-19 With a Special Gift for His Son

 “He just was a very dear person and a rare person,” Dryden said.

-Some of the people who live in the community wanted to do something special for Tellez, so they wrote a children’s book for his one-year-old son.
+Some of the people who live in the community wanted to do something special for Tellez, so they wrote a children’s book for his 1-year-old son.

 “We want him to know his dad when he gets older,” she stated.